Best Cloud Backup for Canada in 2026

 Its security is also decent, with strong encryption and two-factor authentication.
 Both upload and download speeds are quite good, as well, and it supports various types of backup, including hybrid storage locations and mobile devices.

-All that said, BigMIND didn’t manage to make it onto our top five for a few different reasons.
+All that said, BigMIND didn’t manage to make it onto our top seven for a few different reasons.
 First among these is its price, which at $2.99 per month for a measly 100GB of cloud storage (or $12.99 per month for 1TB) is quite expensive.

 It does offer a free plan with 1GB of storage, but this is too little space to be of much use.
 The service also lacks private encryption and other features like disk-imaging.